technology-toolbox/website/content/blog/jjameson/2010/04/28/custom-table-headers-with-the-asp-net-gridview-control.md

 ---
-title: "Custom Table Headers With the ASP.NET GridView Control"
+title: Custom Table Headers With the ASP.NET GridView Control
 date: 2010-04-28T07:07:00-06:00
 excerpt:
   "In my previous post , I showed an example KPI dashboard for a Web application